BranBlack3125/sifvizcoordinated/README.md

 Unsurprisingly, higher SIF responses were recorded most typically in spring months vs. winter.
 Certain areas of the high plains have consistently higher SIF values than monitoring sites throughout the US.

+**Important note:** page may need to be refreshed or reloaded to view data within top two charts.

 **Improvements to be made:** ensure objects (charts) do not overwrite each other on monitors of varying sizes (was created on a 17" monitor), find bug preventing time slider from working, pursue greater variety in chart type.